unixpickle/graphalicious/docs/ContentView/InlineLoaderView.md

 # Methods

  * *DOMElement* element() - get the view's root DOM element.
-This element will automatically be sized by the *InlineLoaderView*.
-However, it will be positioned by the parent.
+This element will automatically be sized by *layout()*.
+The user of the *InlineLoaderView* must position it.
- * *void* layout(width, height) - layout the view so that it fits inside the given dimensions.
-This is called whenever the *InlineLoaderView* is resized.
+ * *void* layout(width, height) - update the size of the view's element and adjust its graphics accordingly.
  * *void* setAnimate(flag) - enable or disable animations.
 While animations are disabled, the view should not consume any resources which cannot be garbage collected.
  * *void* showLoading() - show the loading animation.
  * *void* showError() - show the "retry" button which accompanies an error.